-While we believe that, based on our current cash on hand, we are in a position to sustain operations through at least March 2019, if actual results differ from our projections or we pursue other strategic opportunities, we may need to access additional capital.
-In addition, if our revenues do not meet the existing threshold set forth in the debt covenants, and we are unable to renegotiate those thresholds, SVB could call the debt immediately.
-Such events could result in the need for additional funds.
-However, we may not be able to obtain financing on acceptable terms or at all.
+We believe that, based on our current cash on hand, cash equivalents and short term investments we are in a position to sustain operations through at least February 2020.
+In the future, we may need to access additional capital; however, we may not be able to obtain financing on acceptable terms or at all.
 The terms of any financing may adversely affect the holdings or the rights of our shareholders.
-If we need additional funds and we are unable to obtain funding on a timely basis, we may need to significantly curtail our operations including our research and development programs in an effort to provide sufficient funds to continue our operations, which could adversely affect our business prospects.
-Actual cash requirements may differ from projections and will depend on many factors, including continued scientific progress in our research and development programs, the scope and results of clinical trials, the time and costs involved in obtaining regulatory approvals, the costs involved in filing, prosecuting and enforcing patents, competing technological and market developments, costs of possible acquisition or development of complementary business activities, the cost of product launch and market acceptance of those products and commercialization of newly approved products.
+Actual cash requirements may differ from projections and will depend on many factors, including the level of future research and development, the scope and results of ongoing and potential clinical trials, the costs involved in filing, prosecuting and enforcing patents, the need for additional manufacturing capacity, competing technological and market developments, costs of possible acquisition or development of complementary business activities, and the cost to market our products.